Beyond Dreams: Critical response

 On the Swedish review aggregator website Kritiker, the film earned an average rating of 4.0/5 based on 15 critics' reviews.
-Dagens Nyheter film editors Helena Lindblad and Nicholas Wennö described Beyond Dreams as one of the ten best Swedish films of 2017, at number five.
-It was also listed as being among the best Swedish films of the year by critics at Sydsvenskan.
+Dagens Nyheter film editors Helena Lindblad and Nicholas Wennö described Beyond Dreams as the fifth best Swedish film of 2017.
+Sydsvenskan critic Malin Krutmeijer also listed it as among the best films of the year.

 Sekersöz's direction was positively received by critics.
-In a review for Dagens Nyheter, Lindblad wrote the film was a "powerful debut" that represented "female experiences of complex sisterhood and caregiving demands in a wonderfully cliché-free and weightless way."
-Mia Gerdin of Sveriges Radio praised both the direction and Emanuelsson's script.
-However, other reviewers critiqued the narrative and storytelling.
-Kristoffer Viita of SVT Nyheter felt Beyond Dreams suffered somewhat from a "sprawling" plot and lack of development for Mirja's friends, but credited Sekersöz's attention to detail for elevating the film.
-In a somewhat mixed review for Svenska Dagbladet, Karoline Eriksson criticised certain plot twists as overly simplistic, but praised the "liberating" depiction of young women from immigrant backgrounds without focusing on gender issues, boyfriends, or physical abuse.
+In a review for Dagens Nyheter, Lindblad praised it as a "brilliant debut film" (lysande debutfilm) which offered a nuanced depiction of female friendships and caregiving.
+Mia Gerdin of Sveriges Radio commended both the direction and Emanuelsson's script.
+Other reviewers critiqued the storytelling.
+Kristoffer Viita of SVT Nyheter felt the pacing of Beyond Dreams suffered somewhat from an overextended plot.
+He also critiqued the lack of development for Mirja's friends, but credited Sekersöz's attention to detail for elevating the film.
+In a somewhat mixed review for Svenska Dagbladet, Karoline Eriksson criticised certain plot twists as overly simplistic, but praised the narrative focus on young women from immigrant backgrounds without highlighting gender issues, boyfriends, or abuse.

-Ahmad's performance as Mirja was critically acclaimed and later described as her definitive breakthrough role.
-Gizem Erdogan's depiction of her scorned best friend Sarah was described as "brilliant" by Eriksson in Svenska Dagbladet, and Anna Bjelkerud was also highlighted by several reviewers for her supporting character work.
-Viita of SVT Nyheter wrote that Ella Åhman's portrayal of Mirja's Instagram model-obsessed sister was tragicomic and "particularly entertaining", but he took issue with the depiction of Mirja's mother, which he felt represented a caricature of "Finnish white trash."
+Ahmad's performance was praised by critics.
+Lindblad wrote that her portrayal of the central "brash but vulnerable dandelion child" (kaxiga men också sårbara maskrosbarn) served as the true heart of the film; Aftonbladet later described Mirja as her definitive breakthrough role.
+Supporting cast members also received critical attention.
+Gizem Erdogan's depiction of Mirja's scorned best friend Sarah was highlighted by Eriksson, and Anna Bjelkerud's performance as the hardworking hotel housekeeper Edit was singled out by several reviewers as a standout.
+Viita wrote that Ella Åhman's portrayal of Mirja's Instagram model-obsessed sister was both tragicomic and entertaining, but he took issue with the depiction of Mirja's mother, which he felt was reduced to a stereotype of Finnish "white trash".

 Accolades

 The film won the Church of Sweden's Film Prize, the Audience Dragon Award for Best Nordic Film, and the FIPRESCI Prize at the Norwegian International Film Festival.
-At the most significant Kurdish film festival, Duhok, it won the Golden Leaf for Best Film, while Ahmad won the Silver Leaf for Best Actress.
+At the Kurdish film festival, Duhok, it won the Golden Leaf for Best Film, while Ahmad won the Silver Leaf for Best Actress.
 Sekersöz won the Guldbagge Newcomer Award for directing Beyond Dreams.
-She was also awarded a 30,000 SEK cultural scholarship from the Botkyrka Municipality, for "[giving] voices to the women of the Million Programme.
+She was also awarded a 30,000 SEK cultural scholarship from the Botkyrka Municipality, for "[giving] voices to the women of the Million Programme" (ger en röst till miljonprogrammens kvinnor).
 Ahmad and Erdogan both earned Guldbagge nominations, for Best Actress in a Leading Role and Best Actress in a Supporting Role, respectively.